Ekushey Book Fair: Background

 In the initial years, the book fair lasted a week, from 15 to 21 February.
 Later, the duration was extended to 21 days, from 1 to 21 February.
 As the fair gained wider acceptance, it was further extended to span the entire month of February.

 Although Saha is acknowledged as the founder of the Ekushey Book Fair, the history of the book fair extends further back.
 In 1965, Sardar Jayenuddin displayed some children's books on the ground floor of Dhaka University's library, marking the first book fair in East Pakistan.
 In 1970, he organised another book fair in Narayanganj, and finally, in 1972, he arranged the fair inside the Bangla Academy premises.
 Notably, in 1995, another book fair called Dhaka International Book Fair was initiated by the government, which was discontinued in 2010.

 In addition to book sales, Bangla Academy organizes literary and cultural events.
 Thousands of people gather to purchase books and spend time with the company of books and their authors.
 Publishers of Bangladesh take year-long preparation to publish a huge number of books during this month.
 Given the importance, generally head of the government inaugurates the fair on the first day of February.
 TV stations live broadcast the inaugural ceremony.

 2004

 On 27 February 2004, author and professor Humayun Azad was attacked and fatally injured by members of the militant group Jama'atul Mujahideen Bangladesh as he was leaving the book fair.
 The attackers also detonated bombs in the area.

 2008

 2008 Ekushey Book Fair was held from 1 to 29 February 2008.
 As many as 288 publishers participated.
 A record number of books were published on the occasion.
 According to official statistics, the number of books published in connection with the book fair was 2578.
-The sale proceeds from books sold shot up to a record of Taka 200 million.
+The sale proceeds from books sold shot up to a record of ৳200 million.
 Although the fair is a free-for-all event, there was a brief consideration to introduce entry tickets this year.